Can Dancers Eat Processed Foods?

 Advice to “Avoid Processed Foods” is Unhelpful

 Before we break down what it means when a food is processed, I want to first dissect the rhetoric surrounding these foods.
 Whether it’s “limiting” or “avoiding” processed foods, or, emphasizing that we choose a diet “high in minimally processed foods,” these not-so-subtle nudges of caution categorize food as “good” or “bad.”
 This language around food is also riddled with guilt, shame, and anxiety- a recipe for disordered eating.

 In my 10+ years of experience educating dancers about food, body image, and nutrition, along with my personal history with disordered eating, I can confidently say that this mindset ignites the flames of an unhealthy relationship with food.
 If you struggle with all-or-nothing thinking and perfectionism, then this advice can lead you into a tunnel of restrictive eating habits.

 Food processing is the mechanical or chemical transformation of agricultural food products from their original state into another form.
 Food processing improves palatability, increases accessibility, enhances shelf-life, and even reduces the potential for dangerous contamination.
 Pasteurization is one type of processing that kills harmful bacteria in dairy products and juices.
-Food fortification and enrichment allows for the addition of micronutrients (like iron, folate, B12, iodine, vitamin C, calcium, and vitamin D) to commonly-consumed products.
-Thid has greatly reduced the incidence of micronutrient deficiences within impoverished communities and those vulnerable to inadequate intake of vitamins and minerals, such as children, the elderly, and those who are pregnent.
+Food fortification and enrichment allow for the addition of micronutrients (like iron, folate, B12, iodine, vitamin C, calcium, and vitamin D) to commonly-consumed products.
+This has greatly reduced the incidence of micronutrient deficiencies within impoverished communities and those vulnerable to inadequate intakes of vitamins and minerals, such as children, the elderly, and those who are pregnant.

 But Rachel… Too Much Added Sugar Is Unhealthy!